Citrus Blossoms, are Florida Edible Flowers

 Heirloom

-Description: Grapefruit blossoms are heirloom flowers with a sweet, citrusy scent and white petals.
-They are often used in salads, desserts, and as a garnish.
+Description: Grapefruit blossoms have a citrusy aroma and white edible petals, often used in salads and dessert garnishes.

 Plant Type: Perennial